POWDER-ACTUATED TOOL SAFETY

 Always inspect the shotgun.
 Make sure all working parts function properly.
 If the gun is not working correctly or shows signs of excessive wear at a critical point, inform your supervisor and have the tool removed from service.

-Safety points to cover shall include (but are not be limited to) the following:
+Safety points to cover shall include (but not be limited to) the following:

-Eye protection required at all times.
+- Eye protection is required at all times.
 Failure to use will result in serious injury.
 Show your employees how to properly wear eye protection.

-Do not mix loads in your tool pouch.
-Demonstrate the differences in colors of loads with live fire.
-Demonstrate what to do with a miss-fire....
+- Do not mix loads in your tool pouch.
+Demonstrate the color and the differences in loads by demonstrating the difference with live fire.
+Demonstrate what to do with a miss-fire...

-Discuss the different material we install with powder tools: make sure employees understand backing materials.
+- Discuss the different materials we install with powder tools: make sure employees understand backing materials.

-Discuss using powder tools while your work surface is a ladder, scaffold or aerial lift.
-In one case, our employee sustained serious injuries while working on ladder and using a shotgun.
+- Discuss using powder tools while your work surface is a ladder, scaffold or aerial lift.
+In one case, our employee sustained serious injuries while working on a ladder using a shotgun.
 When he fell from the ladder the shotgun discharged into his face.

-10. IF YOU HAVE ANY QUESTIONS ON OPERATION OF THESE TOOLS, YOUR PERSONNEL/SAFETY MANAGER CAN HELP YOU WITH THESE QUESTIONS AND ALL NECESSARY TRAINING.
+- IF YOU HAVE ANY QUESTIONS ABOUT THE OPERATION OF THESE TOOLS, YOUR PERSONNEL/SAFETY MANAGER CAN HELP YOU WITH THESE QUESTIONS AND ALL NECESSARY TRAINING.

 |TBT para 10-30-2023 Herramientas de polvora WEBSITE.pdf||90.87 KB|